Tarakan: Independence Era

 Following the Indonesian revolution in the late 1940s, Tarakan became part of the new republic.
-It was administrated as a district following a Presidential Decree Number 22, 1963.
+It was administered as a district following a Presidential Decree Number 22, 1963.
 In 1981, Tarakan was granted a city charter, at that time one of four cities in East Kalimantan, along with Samarinda, Balikpapan and Bontang in accordance with Government Law Number 47, 1981.

 The city witnessed the Tarakan riot in 2010 following a clash between Buginese migrants from neighboring Sulawesi island and the Tidung people.
 The two groups later agreed to a peace deal, mediated by local police and the governor of then-East Kalimantan, Awang Faroek Ishak.
 After North Kalimantan was established as a province in 2012, Tarakan became the sole city within the new province.
 In 2015, the city witnessed another riot, this time related to the 2015 North Kalimantan gubernatorial election between the candidates' supporters.

 Demographics

-Tarakan had a population of 193,370 at the 2010 Census, but the 2020 Census this had grown to 242,786.
+Tarakan had a population of 193,370 at the 2010 Census, but the 2020 Census this had grown to 242,786, and the official estimate as at mid 2024 was 255,310.
 Indigenous residents include the Tidung, a subgroup of the Dayak people.
-In addition, the city also has a multi-ethnic population from other parts of Indonesia, such as Bugis, Javanese and Chinese Indonesians.
+The city also has a multi-ethnic population from other parts of Indonesia, such as Bugis, Javanese, and Chinese Indonesians.
+Apart from that, there are also Tausug whose origins are from the Sulu Islands, as well as Malays, and Mandarese.
 85% of the city's population is Muslim, around 10% are Christian, 1.3% Hindu, 0.04% Buddhist, and 0.03% Confucianist.

-Population growth averaged 2.23% per year in the decade 2010-2020.
+Population growth averaged 2.23% per year in the decade 2010–2020.
 The city population has increased rapidly which is thought to be caused by high urbanization rate with people moving in from neighbouring regions.
 The sex ratio as of 2020 was 100:109—100 females for every 109 males.
 The city is dominated by a young and reproductive age population above the age of 15, which accounts around 64.53% of city's population.
 Life expectancy in the city as of 2020 was 74 years, which is considerably higher than both the provincial and national average; it has been increasing consistently.

 Infrastructure

 Health

-The island's main healthcare infrastructure consists of four hospitals, eight puskesmas (health clinics), and 103 healthcare centers.
+The island's main healthcare infrastructure consists of four hospitals, eight puskesmas (community health centers), and 103 healthcare centers.
 In addition, there are seven mobile puskesmas, the biggest being Tarakan Regional Hospital, owned by the city government, located in Central Tarakan district.
 It is also the only international-class hospital in the province and is the province's referral hospital.

 There is also a navy hospital, owned by the Indonesian Navy, located in West Tarakan district.